 The more ingredients, additives, dyes, flavorings, coatings, and unpronounceable chemicals something has in it, the more likely it is to be toxic.
 Choosing simple, handmade, or processing/packaging-free items is a great habit to get in to!

 Okay, friends.
-What do you think?
-What else would you add to the list?
+What other detox tips would you add to this list?

 And as usual…